pascme05/MLZCR/README.md

 The code for the MLZCR is provided for Matlab and python implementation.

 1) Inputs
-x:        frame of a signal with abitrary length
+x:        frame of a signal with arbitrary length
 nlayers:  number of zero crossing layers
 xmin:     static minimum value of the signal (optional)
 xmax:     static maximum value of the signal (optional)